ioBroker/ioBroker.eslint-config/MIGRATION.md

       .prettierignore
       .prettierrc.js

-- [ ] create new configuration file 'eslint.config.mjs' for eslint
+- [ ] create new configuration file 'eslint.config.mjs' for eslint in the root directory of the repository

       //
       // ioBroker eslint template configuration file for js and ts files